blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 After successfully loading the data into the tables, we can proceed with data analysis using SQL queries.
 By writing appropriate SQL queries, we can extract insights, perform calculations, and conduct various analyses on the COVID-19 deaths and vaccinations data.

-## Analysis
+## Exploration

-The analysis is divided into several sections, each focusing on a specific aspect of COVID-19 data exploration.
+The exploartion is divided into several sections, each focusing on a specific aspect of COVID-19 data exploration.

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_II/screenshot_3.png"/>